Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/SQLServer/v1.0/Set-MgmtSvcSqlHostingServer.md

 ### Example 1: Update a SQL hosting server
 ```
-PS C:\>$Creds = Get-Credential
+PS C:\> $Creds = Get-Credential
 PS C:\> Set-MgmtSvcSqlHostingServer -AdminUri "https://Computer01:30004" -Token $Token -Name "SQLServer01.Contoso.com" -TotalSpaceMB 4096 -User $Creds -HostingServerId "u37k25"
 PS C:\> Set-MgmtSvcSqlHostingServer -AdminUri "https://Computer01:30004" -Token $Token -Name "SQLServer01.Contoso.com" -TotalSpaceMB 4096 -NumberOfCpuCores 4 -TotalMemoryGB 12 -SupportedIopsPerVolume 500 -MaximumResourcePools 12 -HostingServerId "u37k25"
 ```

 NOTE: This example assumes that you have created a token by using **Get-MgmtSvcToken** and have stored it in a variable named $Token.

-The first command prompts the user for credentials and stores the provided user name and password in the $**Credential** variable.
+The first command prompts the user for credentials and stores the provided user name and password in the $Credential variable.
 The *SqlUser* parameter is only required if the hosting server's connection must be repaired.

 The second command updates the total space to 4096 MB for the hosting server named SQLServer01.Contoso.com.